lukepark327/educhain/README.md

 ## Details

+For example, a ```./tests/test1/main.py``` file describes following situation:

+1. Check each peer's genesis block
+2. Generate new blocks on each peer
+    1. 2 blocks on peer #1
+    2. 4 blocks on peer #2
+    3. 2 blocks on peer #3
+3. Connect peers
+    1. peer #1 with #2 (1->2)
+    2. peer #1 with #3 (1->(2 and 3))
+4. Generate new blocks
+    1. 3 blocks on peer #1
+    2. 5 blocks on peer #3
+5. Stop all peers

+The above simulator tests each situation step by step.

 ## Environments
 Blockchain core and its accompanying parts are written in Node.js.
 Testing or simulating parts are written in Python.